akeneo/pim-api-docs/content/rest-api/update.md

 ::: info
 Wondering how to format the `data` property in these product values?
 In fact, it depends on the attribute type.
-[More details right here!](/documentation/resources.html#product-values)
+[More details right here!](/concepts/products.html#focus-on-the-products-values)
 :::

-## Patch reference entity record values
+## Update reference entity record values

 Applying a PATCH on a reference entity record containing values is also a bit different.
 Below we present three use cases to update these reference entity record values.

 ::: panel-link Don't know what a reference entity record value is?
-[Check the reference entity record value section](/documentation/resources.html#reference-entity-record-values)
+[Check the reference entity record value section](/concepts/reference-entities.html#focus-on-the-reference-entity-record-values)
 :::

 ### Add a reference entity record value